 What is the cost of a Walk and Talk session?

 Sessions are charged at my standard counselling rate which is £50.00.
-An initial session is charged at a reduced rate of £30.00 to give us a chance to see how we could work together.
+An initial session (which is usually held in my summerhouse in Snitterfield) is charged at a reduced rate of £30.00 to give us a chance to see how we could work together.
 I have some limited sessions at reduced rates for clients on low incomes or benefits and counselling students.

 Summary of the benefits